 Neither party shall ever be obligated to enter into any Transaction with the other party.
 Each party shall have absolute discretion to accept or reject any offer of the other party to sell or purchase natural gas.

 Credit.
-As a condition to entering into a Transaction Agreement, Buyer may require Seller to provide, at Seller’s option (subject to Buyer’s acceptance), either 1) the posting of a letter of credit; (2) a cash prepayment; (3) a parental guarantee; or (4) the posting of other acceptable collateral or security by Seller.
-In determining whether Seller has provided acceptable collateral or security, Buyer shall exercise commercially reasonable discretion.
-Failure of Seller to provide such satisfactory assurances of its ability to perform a transaction hereunder within three (3) business days of demand shall constitute an Event of Default under this Master Contract.
+As a condition to entering into a Transaction Agreement, (i) Seller may require Buyer to provide, at Buyer’s option (subject to Seller’s acceptance), either 1) a cash prepayment; or (2) the posting of other acceptable collateral or security by Buyer, and (ii) Buyer may require Seller to provide, at Seller’s option (subject to Buyer’s acceptance), either 1) a cash prepayment; (2) a parental guarantee; or (3) the posting of other acceptable collateral or security by Seller.
+In determining whether a party has provided acceptable collateral or security, the other party shall exercise commercially reasonable discretion.
+Failure of a party to provide such satisfactory assurances of its ability to perform a transaction hereunder within three (3) business days of demand shall constitute an Event of Default under this Master Contract.

 Seller acknowledges that Buyer has entered into multiple contracts for supply of spot market gas, that Buyer will seek offers from each holder of a spot gas supply contract, and that it is Buyer’s intention to accept the responsive offer(s) providing the lowest delivered cost for the time period in question.
 Buyer may at its sole discretion, reject any and all offers, or accept as many offers in whole or in part as it deems necessary or desirable.
 Buyer has no obligation to ever issue a notice, or to accept any seller’s offer.
 Seller has no obligation to ever make an offer; however any offer made by Seller must be in good faith and with the intention to supply the specified quantity of gas at the price quoted, if Buyer accepts Seller’s offer in accordance with its terms.